Ayurvedic Practitioner Certificate (Level II)

 Class Schedule (Full-Time)

-• Weekly 4-hour rotations in the University Health Center System or other approved clinical site during Clinical Clerkship in all of the AYPC courses (AYPC51, AYPC52, AYPC53).
+• On-ground Clinical Rotations (AYPC51, AYPC52 and AYPC53): Weekly 4-hour rotations in the University Health Center System or other approved clinical site during Clinical Clerkship in all of the AYP Clerkship courses (AYPC51, AYPC52, AYPC53) – or on other schedule for students who receive program approval to complete clinical hours in more condensed blocks of time.

 Class Schedule (Part-Time)